 In Dakhla you will find the Km.
 25 camp, where you can park your van or motor home (or even camp) for free.
 You have water (not to drink!!!) and is totally safe.
 You'll be steps away from the beach from where you can go kiting directly into the lagoon.
 This camp is located 25 km from Dakhla and have also hotels near the lagoon.
 No internet available, but you can buy a SimCard anywhere and get internet for a few euros.
 No electricity but plenty of sunshine =)

 In Dakhla you will find almost anything you could need.
 In addition, if stay in the camp is not for you (or hotels around), you will find a couple of campsites at the entrance and many hotels and hostels between 15 and 20 € night in Dakhla city.
 The campsites are, one on the main road, just passing the checkpoint and another next to the Wave Spot (first roundabout to the right).

 To buy food we recommend a small supermarket directly at the entrance and Dakhla market where you can buy almost everything.

 To withdraw or change money you wont have problems, all banks anywhere in Morocco makes it, including Dakhla.
 It also has a hospital and the service is pretty good and medical consultation is free.

 Dakhla is completly safe, people are incredibly friendly and you wont have problems of any kind, even overnight.
-From our point of view, it is unsafe in any large city in Morocco than any other town or Dakhla.
+From our point of view, you will feel more unsafe in any other large city in Morocco than Dakhla.